If you want a truly personalized skateboard, then you’ll either have to pay someone to make it for you or build it yourself.

 Step One: Add the Grip Tape

-Use the screwdriver to trace an outline around the edges of the deck and then trim away the excess grip tape using a sharp knife or razor blade.
+Use the screwdriver to trace an outline around the edges of the skateboard and then trim away the excess grip tape using a sharp knife or razor blade.

 Once the excess grip tape has been removed, you just need to sand the edges until they are smooth.